CodeYourFuture/CYF-Group-Projects/bookshelf/readme.md

 # Bookshelf App

 In this project, you will build a bookshelf app.
-The app structure and design have been put in place.
-To complete the app, you'll need to add functionality so that read and unread books can be shown and the count updated.
+The app structure and design are done.
+To complete the app, add functionality to:
+- show both read and unread books
+- update the count of read books.

 ## First Steps